aloth/trackless-links/README.md

 </tr>
 </table>

-## 🚀 Get the App
-[Download Trackless Links from the App Store](https://apps.apple.com/us/app/trackless-links-extension/id6749830894?platform=iphone) and transform your browsing experience today.

 ## 🔒 Privacy by Design

 Your privacy and control are the core features of this app:

-* **100% Local Processing**: All URL cleaning, redirecting, and tweaks happen on your device
+  * **100% On-Device Processing**: All URL cleaning, redirecting, and tweaks happen locally on your device.
-* **Zero Data Collection**: We never see, collect, store, or transmit your browsing data
+  * **Zero Data Collection**: We never see, collect, store, or transmit your browsing data.
-* **No Servers Required**: No external services or cloud processing
+  * **No External Servers**: The core functionality requires no external services or cloud processing.
-* **Optional iCloud Sync**: When enabled, your settings sync via your personal iCloud account—disabled by default
+  * **Optional & Private iCloud Sync**: When enabled, your settings sync via your personal iCloud account—it is disabled by default and your data is never visible to us.
-* **Your Data Stays Yours**: Complete privacy protection by design

 [Read the full Privacy Policy](https://github.com/aloth/trackless-links/blob/main/privacy_policy.md)

 ## 🛠️ Support & Feedback

-Help us make Trackless Links even better!
+Help make Trackless Links even better\!
 We welcome your feedback and ideas:

 * **Report a Bug**: [Submit a bug report](https://github.com/aloth/trackless-links/issues/new?template=bug-report.md)
 * **Request a Feature**: [Suggest new functionality](https://github.com/aloth/trackless-links/issues/new?template=feature_request.md)

 ## 🌍 Localization

 Trackless Links is available in multiple languages with full app and extension localization:

 * 🇺🇸 English